Laviska Shenault Jr. Player Prop Bets for NFL Week 14 | Jacksonville vs. Tennessee 12/12/2021

 Season Stats

-- Shenault (six red zone targets) has been the recipient of 17.1% of his team's 35 red zone pass attempts.
+- Shenault has seen the ball thrown his way six times in the red zone this season, 17.1% of his team's 35 red zone pass attempts.

-- The Jaguars have thrown the ball in 60.5% of their plays from scrimmage this year while staying on the ground 39.5% of the time.
-This offensive attack ranks 31st in the NFL in points scored.
+- The Jaguars, who rank 31st in the NFL in points scored, have attempted a pass 60.5% of the time while running the ball 39.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Shenault's matchup with the Titans.